ivanradanov/rodinia/Readme.md

 Will run the benchmarks and dump output and timing information in `results/cuda/`

 #### Verification:
-Dump verification information (can be done when running the benchmarks natively on cuda)
+Dump verification information (can be done when running the benchmarks natively on CUDA)
 ```sh
 ./scripts/dump_cuda_correctness_info.sh
 ```